madshansens/Instagram-API/CONTRIBUTING.md

 - All functions MUST have occasional comments that explain what they're doing in their various substeps.
 Look at our codebase and follow our commenting style.
 - Our comments start with a capital letter and end in punctuation, and describe the purpose in as few words as possible, such as: `// Default request options (immutable after client creation).`
 - All functions MUST do as little work as possible, so that they are easy to maintain and bugfix.
 Huge algorithms MUST therefore be broken into smaller functions, to AVOID SPAGHETTI CODE.
 We DON'T want a 500-line function.
-Instead, want a clean 10-line function which in turn calls four separate "task-oriented" functions to cleanly achieve the same work that the 500-line function achieved.
+Instead, we want a clean 10-line function which in turn calls four separate "task-oriented" functions to cleanly achieve the same work that the 500-line function achieved.
 With separation into smaller tasks, the code becomes maintainable and can easily be re-used to do other jobs.
 If you just dump it all into a single function like a moron, then it becomes impossible to maintain or re-use for other purposes.

 Example of a GOOD function layout: